-In this section:
+In this section

-•General Information.
+•General Information

-•Requirements for the Script of Connection Processing.
+•Requirements for Connection Processing Script

-•Tables in Use.
+•Tables in Use:

-•Available Auxiliary Modules.
+•Available Auxiliary Modules:

 General Information

-Requirements for the Script of Connection Processing
+Requirements for Connection Processing Script

 •function name—intercept_hook;